Prerequisite plug that you should come see my talk with Dr. Nicole Forsgren at Black Hat next week (16:00 in South Pacific)!

-How U.S.-centric are the vendors at Black Hat, anyway?
+How U.S.-centric are the vendors at Black Hat?

-Within the U.S., California makes up nearly half (47%) of all U.S.-based vendors presenting, and over half (52%) of VC-backed startups in the Business Hall.
-After California, the usual suspects of Massachusetts, New York, and the D.C. area (Virginia/Maryland) round out the bulk of companies, along with growing areas of VC interest like Colorado and Texas.
+Within the U.S., California makes up 43% of all U.S.-based vendors presenting, and over half (53%) of VC-backed startups in the Business Hall.
+After California, Massachusettes, New York, and the D.C.-region dominate, though Texas is ascendant.

 A few notes on the data

-Vendors were retrieved from the Black Hat 2018 Business Hall Floorplan, and exclude any federal agencies, educational organizations, or nonprofits.
-I also excluded any companies in the Career Zone, as they are aiming to recruit security talent rather than sell products or services — for example, I presume Major League Baseball is not selling the latest Threat Intelligence Automation on the Blockchain.
+Vendors were retrieved from the Black Hat 2019 Business Hall Floorplan, and exclude any federal agencies, educational organizations, or nonprofits.
+I also excluded any companies in the Career Zone, as they are aiming to recruit security talent rather than sell products or services.